maroua-akkari/Sparta-game/README.md

 To run this quiz you will need to add the Bootstrap CSS and JavaScript links in the HTML head (see index.html).

-Clicking [here](https://maroua-akkari.github.io/Sparta-game/) will open the quiz in a new tab.
+Clicking [here](https://maroua-akkari.github.io/Sparta-game/) will open the quiz.
 Follow the instructions and have fun!

 ![](images/game-screenshot.png)